 A student who is not eligible may appeal if they have experienced unusual hardship that prevented the student from meeting the minimum standards.
 Such situations must be exceptional, generally beyond their control, and non-recurring in nature.
 Common situations that may cause a student to fail to meet SAP standards include:

-• Interpersonal problems with friends, roommates, significant others;
+- Interpersonal problems with friends, roommates, and significant others;

 The appeal must explain why the student failed to make satisfactory academic progress and what has changed in the situation that will allow the student to demonstrate progress at the next evaluation.
 Student’s must complete and submit a Satisfactory Academic Progress Appeal Form to the Financial Aid Office.
 Students will be notified of an appeal decision via their UH email.
 Please contact your home campus Financial Aid Office for any deadlines.